University campus near Honolulu, Hawaii

 Notable Cyber Incidents in the Honolulu Area

-Cyber threats are not abstract risks for Honolulu — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Honolulu:
+Cyber threats aren't abstract risks for Honolulu, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Honolulu:

 Cybersecurity Job Market in the Honolulu